W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ---
 layout: content.njk
-title: Judgement and the Authority Problem
+title: judgment and the Authority Problem
 reference: T-3.VI
 eleventyNavigation:
   key: T-3.VI
-  title: T-3.VI Judgement and the Authority Problem
+  title: T-3.VI judgment and the Authority Problem
   parent: T-3
   order: 6
 prev: T-3.V
 next: T-3.VII
 ---

-1. We have already discussed the Last Judgement, but in insufficient detail.
+1. We have already discussed the Last judgment, but in insufficient detail.
-²After the Last Judgement there will be no more.
+²After the Last judgment there will be no more.
-³Judgement is symbolic because beyond perception there is no judgement.
+³judgment is symbolic because beyond perception there is no judgment.
 ⁴When the Bible says “Judge not that ye be not judged”, it means that if you judge the reality of others you will be unable to avoid judging your own.

 ::: details Expanded
-We have already discussed the Last Judgement, but in insufficient detail.
+We have already discussed the Last judgment, but in insufficient detail.
-²After the Last Judgement there will be no more [judgement].
+²After the Last judgment there will be no more [judgment].
-³Judgement is symbolic because beyond perception there is no judgement.
+³judgment is symbolic because beyond perception there is no judgment.
 ⁴When the Bible says “Judge not that ye be not judged”, it [the Bible] means that if you judge the reality of others you will be unable to avoid judging your own [reality].
 :::

 ::: details Substituted
-We have already discussed the Last Judgement, but in insufficient detail.
+We have already discussed the Last judgment, but in insufficient detail.
-²After the Last Judgement there will be no more judgement.
+²After the Last judgment there will be no more judgment.
-³Judgement is symbolic because beyond perception there is no judgement.
+³judgment is symbolic because beyond perception there is no judgment.
 ⁴When the Bible says “Judge not that ye be not judged”, the Bible means that if you judge the reality of others you will be unable to avoid judging your own reality.
 :::

 ::: details Simplified
 In perception we judge others and judge ourselves.
-After the Last Judgement there will be no more judgement.
+After the Last judgment there will be no more judgment.
 :::

 {% if showCommentary %}
 ::: details Commentary
 (4) The decision to attack another is really the decision to hold onto our guilt through the dynamic of projection.
-Thus, it is not so much the judgement we shall receive from the outside that is the warning here, but the judgement we would make against ourselves by attacking another, reïnforcing our own guilt.
+Thus, it is not so much the judgment we shall receive from the outside that is the warning here, but the judgment we would make against ourselves by attacking another, reïnforcing our own guilt.
 This is always the ego’s hidden motive: to retain our guilt by projecting it onto others.
 Jesus’ words, as elsewhere, should not be taken as a threat of God’s punishment or vengeance, but rather as a caution on the threat of punishment and vengeance we incur upon ourselves, which reïnforces the belief in our own sinfulness.
 Of such is *not* the Kingdom of Heaven.
 (Wapnick, FAJ, p.
 175. c/f [T-25.VIII.13:3](/text/25-the-justice-of-god/viii-justice-returned-to-love#13))
 :::
 {% endif %}

 2. The choice to judge rather than to know is the cause of the loss of peace.
-²Judgement is the process on which perception but not knowledge rests.
+²judgment is the process on which perception but not knowledge rests.
 ³I have discussed this before in terms of the selectivity of perception, pointing out that evaluation is its obvious prerequisite.
 ⁴Judegment always involves rejection.
-⁵It never emphasises only the positive aspects of what is judged, whether in you or in others.
+⁵It never emphasizes only the positive aspects of what is judged, whether in you or in others.
 ⁶What has been perceived and rejected, or judged and found wanting, remains in your mind because it has been perceived.
 ⁷One of the illusions from which you suffer is the belief that what you judged against has no effect.
 ⁸This cannot be true unless you also believe that what you judged against does not exist.
 ⁹You evidently do not believe this, or you would not have judged against it.
-¹⁰In the end it does not matter whether your judgement is right or wrong.
+¹⁰In the end it does not matter whether your judgment is right or wrong.
 ¹¹Either way you are placing your belief in the unreal.
-¹²This cannot be avoided in any type of judgement, because it implies the belief that reality is yours to select *from*.
+¹²This cannot be avoided in any type of judgment, because it implies the belief that reality is yours to select *from*.

 ::: details Expanded
 The choice to judge rather than to know is the cause of the loss of peace.
-²Judgement is the process on which perception but not knowledge rests.
+²judgment is the process on which perception but not knowledge rests.
-³I have discussed this [perception resting on judgement] before in terms of the selectivity of perception, pointing out that evaluation is its [perception’s] obvious prerequisite.
+³I have discussed this [perception resting on judgment] before in terms of the selectivity of perception, pointing out that evaluation is its [perception’s] obvious prerequisite.
 ⁴Judegment always involves rejection.
-⁵It [judgement] never emphasises only the positive aspects of what is judged, whether in you or in others.
+⁵It [judgment] never emphasizes only the positive aspects of what is judged, whether in you or in others.
 ⁶What has been perceived and rejected, or judged and found wanting, remains in your mind because it [what has been perceived and rejected] has been perceived.
 ⁷One of the illusions from which you suffer is the belief that what you judged against has no effect.
 ⁸This [the belief that what you judged against has no effect] cannot be true unless you also believe that what you judged against does not exist.
 ⁹You evidently do not believe this [what you judged against does not exist], or you would not have judged against it [what you judged against].
-¹⁰In the end it does not matter whether your judgement is right or wrong.
+¹⁰In the end it does not matter whether your judgment is right or wrong.
 ¹¹Either way [right or wrong] you are placing your belief in the unreal.
-¹²This [placing your belief in the unreal] cannot be avoided in any type of judgement, because it [placing your belief in the unreal] implies the belief that reality is yours to select *from*.
+¹²This [placing your belief in the unreal] cannot be avoided in any type of judgment, because it [placing your belief in the unreal] implies the belief that reality is yours to select *from*.
 :::

 ::: details Substituted
 The choice to judge rather than to know is the cause of the loss of peace.
-²Judgement is the process on which perception but not knowledge rests.
+²judgment is the process on which perception but not knowledge rests.
-³I have discussed perception resting on judgement before in terms of the selectivity of perception, pointing out that evaluation is perception’s obvious prerequisite.
+³I have discussed perception resting on judgment before in terms of the selectivity of perception, pointing out that evaluation is perception’s obvious prerequisite.
 ⁴Judegment always involves rejection.
-⁵Judgement never emphasises only the positive aspects of what is judged, whether in you or in others.
+⁵judgment never emphasizes only the positive aspects of what is judged, whether in you or in others.
 ⁶What has been perceived and rejected, or judged and found wanting, remains in your mind because what has been perceived and rejected, has been perceived.
 ⁷One of the illusions from which you suffer is the belief that what you judged against has no effect.
 ⁸The belief that what you judged against has no effect cannot be true unless you also believe that what you judged against does not exist.
 ⁹You evidently do not believe what you judged against does not exist, or you would not have judged against what you judged against.
-¹⁰In the end it does not matter whether your judgement is right or wrong.
+¹⁰In the end it does not matter whether your judgment is right or wrong.
 ¹¹Right way or wrong way, you are placing your belief in the unreal.
-¹²Placing your belief in the unreal cannot be avoided in any type of judgement, because placing your belief in the unreal implies the belief that reality is yours to select *from*.
+¹²Placing your belief in the unreal cannot be avoided in any type of judgment, because placing your belief in the unreal implies the belief that reality is yours to select *from*.
 :::

 ::: details Simplified